wangyis/Twitter-data-set-associate-with-news-websites/README.md

 We then uploaded the data into the Google Cloud Platform(GCP).
 We used Bigquery to store the json data, and use Compute Engine to run upload.sh on a regular basis to update the dataset in Bigquery.

 # Extract data from news websites

+extration.py contains all the code for extraction from news websites and saving to the database.
+This could potentially be split up into multiple files in the future for easier testing, scaling, and readability.

+dumpdata.py contains important code that is commented out -- it is used for opening sqlite and saving the extracted data to article_dump.csv.
+This could’ve also been put in a bash script.
+There is also a Google Cloud function declared with some usage also written in a main(), but it wasn’t used because of the issues with debugging Google Cloud.
+They could be tested in the future and used for automation, in addition to the sqlite code.